ikumen/today-i-learned/posts/til/ttt-with-minimax.md

 `GameState` is an immutable object that will encapsulate the game's state for any given turn, with the following properties:

-* all positions within the game (e.g, the 3x3 cells)
+* all positions within the game (e.g. the 3x3 cells)
 * player that will play the next turn
 * opponent the other player